Whether you’ve just started your own law firm, or whether you’ve been going solo for years, running a legal practice on your own is no small feat.

 To get you started, here are three ways to automate your client intake process.

 Law school may be over, but the business of law and the world of legal technology are always changing.
-To hear about new ideas and tools for improving your practice, spend an hour attending a webinar, spend a day at a local bar association event, or take a trip and spend more than one day at an event like the Clio Cloud Conference.
+To hear about new ideas and tools for improving your practice, spend an hour attending a webinar or a podcast, spend a day at a local bar association event, or take a trip and spend more than one day at an event like the Clio Cloud Conference.

 What you learn may be more rewarding than you think: Just look at how Chris Trebatoski has doubled his law firm’s revenue, largely due to learnings he picked up at the Clio Cloud Conference.